 Professor Mysak is director of the Earth System Modelling Group which is part of the Department of Atmospheric and Oceanic Sciences.
-The main goal of the research in the ESMG is to develop and apply reduced complexity models of the Earth system (see publications below, Claussen et al., 2002) to better understand decadal and longer term climate variability and change.
+The main goal of the research in the ESMG is to develop and apply reduced complexity models of the Earth system to better understand decadal and longer term climate variability and change.
 Analysis of climate data and data-model intercomparison studies are also important activities of the ESMG.
-Currently, the ESMG is working with four Earth system models, namely, the UVic Earth System Climate model version 2.6, the NCAR climate model, a reduced complexity model of the ocean-atmosphere-sea ice system under Milankovitch forcing, and a box model of the global carbon cycle.

-- Project 5: A model study of the Paleocene-Eocene Thermal Maximum (PETM) around 55 Mya.
+- Project 6: A carbon cycle box model study of the Paleocene-Eocene Thermal Maximum (PETM) around 55 Myr ago

 For further information, visit the ESMG website.